Harvest Festival Guide for World of Warcraft

 This guide will provide you with all the information you need to know about the Harvest Festival.

-In 2016, the event seems to have remained the same.
+Since 2015, the event has remained the same.

 The Harvest Festival is a yearly event, the purpose of which is to honor those heroes of the Alliance and the Horde who passed away in service of their factions.